TiagoGrosso/instagram-graph-api-lib/CONTRIBUTING.md

 ---

 Both the format checker and the linter run on all Pull Request workflows, along with a coverage check of the tests and a transpilling of the Typescript.
-To minimize feedback time and the number of failing pipelines, these same checks run as a pre-push hook using [Husky 🐶](https://www.npmjs.com/package/husky).
+To minimize feedback time and the number of failing pipelines, these same checks run as a pre-commit hook using [Husky 🐶](https://www.npmjs.com/package/husky).
+If you just want to temporarily save your changes and the hook is getting in the way, you can skip it with the `--no-verify` flag, as such: `git commit -m "🐱‍🏍" --no-verify`.

 ## Test Coverage